ghenwafkh/pipeline/README.md

 Additionaly it is important to point out how slow the validation for singleton property is, further improvement needs to be made in that regard.

-## Acknowledgments
-This work has received a French government support granted to the Labex Cominlabs excellence laboratory and managed by the National Research Agency in the "Investing for the Future" program under reference ANR-10-LABX-07-01.
-Authors thank Master students in Computer Science of Nantes University for her participation in some aspects of this work.

 ## License
 This work is licensed under a
 Creative Commons Attribution 4.0 International License.